cortexlabs/cortex/docs/workloads/realtime/handler.md

 }
 ```

 The handler implementation will also have a corresponding `Predict` method defined that represents the RPC method in the above protobuf service.
-The naming scheme of the RPC method(s) is not enforced by Cortex.
+The name(s) of the RPC method(s) is not enforced by Cortex.

-The type of the `payload` parameter passed into `Predict(self, payload)` will match that of the `Sample` message defined in the `predictor.protobuf_path` file.
+The type of the `payload` parameter passed into `Predict(self, payload)` will match that of the `Sample` message defined in the `handler.protobuf_path` file.
 For this example, we'll assume that the above protobuf file was specified for the API.

 #### Simple request